 Think of this lemon blueberry bundt cake as a no-fail, classic homemade bundt cake that’s perfect for any occasion.

-Bursting with brilliant blueberries, this effortless cake is buttery and golden with a nice crumb.
+Bursting with brilliant blueberries, the effortless cake is tender and buttery with a nice crumb (similar to blueberry pound cake).
 For a bright finish, add a drizzle of sweet and tangy lemon glaze.

 - Tap the pan sharply (at least 5 times) to help settle the batter and prevent air bubbles.

 - Bake cake until golden and the top springs back to the touch.
 A toothpick inserted in the center should come out clean or with a few crumbs attached.

 - Once the cake is baked, let it rest in the pan on a wire rack for 10 minutes.
 After 10 minutes, carefully invert the bundt pan onto the rack.
 If the cake doesn’t drop out of the pan immediately onto the rack, gently but firmly tap the top of the pan to help the cake release.

 - Let the cake cool completely on a wire rack before drizzling with lemon glaze.